az-digital/az_quickstart/CONTRIBUTING.md

 To create a local copy of az_quickstart and build a working Drupal 8 site from it, use the following commands.

-**Important:** The Drupal code base will only be created inside the lando/ddev container, so if you want to see the code use `lando ssh` or  `ddev ssh` to ssh into the container.
+**Important:** The Drupal code base will only be created inside the lando/ddev container, so if you want to see the code use `lando ssh` or  `ddev ssh` to ssh into the container, or follow the [instructions below for accessing code via Visual Studio Code](#user-content-visual-studio-code-integration).

 ### Lando
 ```